The what where when and how of event organising

 Getting feedback from exhibitors and visitors can provide a valuable insight into where you are going right and wrong in the running of your craft fairs.
 Using this information and increasing experience, contacts and resources, you can work to improve what you are able to offer to craft exhibitors and visitors in the future.
 You could send a brief email about the craft fair to the exhibitors to thank them for their support and telling them that you look forward to seeing them again at future events.

 Based on your experiences you might decide to hold another craft fair at the same location or try organising them elsewhere.
 If you send out a regular newsletter and you collected names and email addresses on the day, you could also send out reminders of your future craft fairs.
-By organising successful well attended events, you could find a growing numbers of artists and crafts people to invite to your future craft shows and attract regular visitors who are looking for places to go, where they can meet exhibitors and buy handmade arts and crafts.
+By organising successful well attended events, you could find a growing number of artists and crafts people to invite to your future craft shows and attract regular visitors who are looking for places to go, where they can meet exhibitors and buy handmade arts and crafts.

-Using Interactions you can keep in contact with other arts and crafts exhibitors, whether you are organising craft fairs together or they are attending fairs you are holding.
+Using Interactions, you can keep in contact with other arts and crafts exhibitors, whether you are organising craft fairs together or they are attending fairs you are holding.
 Rather than searching through your old emails, using Interactions conveniently brings together a list of your contacts and your conversations with them.
 You can then easily update other members of your group regarding your craft activities within a friendly and supportive environment.

 If you are the event manager for a craft fair you will need to promote it.
-Part of your promotional armory are banners and posters.
+Part of your promotional armoury are banners and posters.
 You will also need to make sure people can find the fair by erecting temporary directional signs.

 We learned very quickly that you need to be clever with your wording, especially if you want to keep your costs down and reuse materials (It makes sense both from a financial, environmental and time point of view).
 For example, if you are putting a banner up that has a date it will only last for that one event.
 If you put up an onsite banner saying 'this coming Saturday' you could reuse it.